googleapis/google-cloud-cpp/google/cloud/webrisk/README.md

 :construction:

-This directory contains an idiomatic C++ client library for [Web Risk][cloud-service-docs], a service to detect malicious URLs on your website and in client applications.
+This directory contains an idiomatic C++ client library for [Web Risk][cloud-service], a service to detect malicious URLs on your website and in client applications.

 This library is **experimental**.
 Its APIs are subject to change without notice.